pucherot/Pi.Alert/README.md

   - Simple network relationship display
   - Help/FAQ page that deals with general questions about the use of Pi.Alert and also explains specific questions concerning this fork.

-The settings page allows the following things
+The settings page allows the following things:
   - Status information *(active scans, database size, backup counter)*
   - Light/Dark-Mode switch and theme selection *(blue, red, green, yellow, black, purple)*
   - Language selection *(english, german, spanish, french)*